CuteNikki/DiscordBot/README.md

 bun install
 ```

-3. Create a `.env` file in the root directory fill in the values.
+3. Create a `.env` file in the root directory and fill in the values.

 ```sh
 cp .env.example .env